SnoozToolbox/SnoozDoc/index.rst

 =======================================

 **Snooz Toolbox** is a Python software for the analysis of sleep recordings (Polysomnography).
-Is is developped by the team at the CARSM (Center for Advanced Research in Sleep Medicine) of Montreal.
+It is developped by the team at the CARSM (Center for Advanced Research in Sleep Medicine) of Montreal.

 | To understand how it all works, check out the :doc:`technical_overview/technical_overview`.
 | To get started, see the :doc:`installation/installation` steps.